 Predefined speed settings are available for use during commissioning, maintenance, or service.
-The features cover Slow Down mode (operation at decreased speed), Jogging Mode (operation at preset speed) and Override Mode (operation overrides any reference settings).
+The features cover Slow Down mode (operation at decreased speed), Jogging mode (operation at preset speed), and Override mode (operation overrides any reference settings).

-6.1.1.7 Frequency Bypass
+6.1.1.7 Speed Bypass

-Specific motor frequencies can be bypassed during operation.
+Specific motor speeds can be bypassed during operation.
 The feature helps to minimize and avoid mechanical resonance of the machine, limiting vibration and noise of the system.